 This is also unsettling news for Dane DeHaan, whose repeated rejection by movie-going audiences bodes ill for his mega-budget starring role this summer, Valerian and the City of a Thousand Planets.
 Luc Besson is rumored to have placed the future of his studio on that particular feature, which has a budget of $180 million.
 DeHaan takes the leading role alongside co-star Cara Delevingne.

 One of the weekend’s most surprising developments came from China, where Vin Diesel’s xXx: Return of Xander Cage continued to dominate.
 The film has made less than $45 million in America after five weeks of release, while its gross in China has already reached $134 million in just ten days.
-The casting of Kris Wu and Donnie Yen has boosted this film’s momentum in the country where both are huge stars.
+The casting of Kris Wu and Donnie Yen has boosted the film’s momentum in the country where both are huge stars.

 Here’s the North American top ten in full: